WellthCare

 7. Pregnancy, Maternity, and Newborn Care

-Essential health benefits under the ACA include comprehensive coverage from prenatal care and delivery to postpartum care and newborn pediatric services.
+ACA essential health benefits include full maternity coverage, from prenatal to postpartum.
 This covers vaginal and cesarean deliveries, complications of pregnancy, and lactation support.

 8. Pediatric Services